Vogue China: Under Angelica Cheung (2005–2020)

-Mario Testino has described Vogue China as the world's "most important Vogue".
+In 2016 a spin-off of Vogue China called Vogue Me was launched.
+The magazine was aimed at the millennial audience.
+The magazine ceased publication 2021 when its successor Vogue+ was launched, aimed at Gen Z.

+Under Margaret Zhang (2021–2024)

+Australian-born digital influencer Margaret Zhang became the editor-in-chief of Vogue China in February 2021, replacing Angelica Cheung who had been the editor-in-chief since the magazine's launch in 2005.
+Zhang was appointed to the role of editor-in-chief at the age of 27, making her the youngest EIC in Vogue history.

+In Autumn of 2021, Vogue China launched a new bi-monthly edition titled Vogue Plus (+).
+The edition targets Gen Z audiences and is run by Lily Chou.
+The first cover of Vogue+, featured Timothée Chalamet, both as its cover model and guest editor, and discussed Chalamet's performance in Dune.

+In February 2024, it was announced that Zhang would leave Vogue China when her contract ends in March and the June issue would be the final issue under her direction.
+Condé Nast began an extensive search for a new editor-in-chief.
+In July 2024, it was announced that Rocco Liu of GQ China would be in charge of the editorial direction of the Vogue China brand across all platforms with immediate effect.

 Advertising and profit

 Many advertisers are competing for space in Chinese publications.
-“Advertisers don’t pay attention to large distribution, rather they prefer a safe environment for their advertisement,” says Hung, the publisher of the independent fashion magazine.
+"Advertisers don't pay attention to large distribution, rather they prefer a safe environment for their advertisement," says Hung, the publisher of the independent fashion magazine.
 It is reported that "fashion labels are putting even more money into advertising in China than in the States."
 Vogue magazine is already an internationally well-known publication, which makes advertisers feel safe placing their advertisements in their magazines.
 There is a large competition to get advertisements in magazines.
-“When Vogue came and took away some of the others’ advertising income, Trends Media Group, who publishes Harper’s Bazaar and Cosmopolitan, reported Vogue for a “minor regulatory technicality,” which forced Vogue to move its whole editorial staff from Shanghai to Beijing.”
+"When Vogue came and took away some of the others' advertising income, Trends Media Group, who publishes Harper's Bazaar and Cosmopolitan, reported Vogue for a "minor regulatory technicality," which forced Vogue to move its whole editorial staff from Shanghai to Beijing."
 Magazines fight each other over advertisers because they are a large source of profit.
 However, since there is no third party auditing system in China, it is unclear whether high profile magazines such as Vogue are profitable because of their distribution sales or the advertisements that they feature.
-“In a fair market environment, our niche distribution will not seem so distant from the bloated distribution figures of the giants,” said Hung, a publisher of the independent fashion magazine iLook.
+"In a fair market environment, our niche distribution will not seem so distant from the bloated distribution figures of the giants," said Hung, a publisher of the independent fashion magazine iLook.